SimpleContacts/stream-recorder/readme.md

-## So you've decided to check out the webrtc-video repository?
+## So you've decided to check out the stream-recorder repository?

 Turn back while you still can!